ogmacorp/PyAOgmaNeo/docs/hierarchy.rst

     :param l: (int32) index of the layer
     :rtype: (int32) number of visible layers

-.. function:: Hierarchy.setEELR(self, l, elr)
+.. function:: Hierarchy.setEScale(self, l, scale)

-    Set the error learning rate of an encoder (E)
+    Set the scale of an encoder (E).
+This determines how updates are discretized; a higher scale means a higher discretization resolution at the cost of range.

     :param l: (int32) index of the layer
-    :param elr: (float32) value to set
+    :param scale: (float32) value to set

-.. function:: Hierarchy.getEELR(self, l)
+.. function:: Hierarchy.getEScale(self, l)

-    Get the error learning rate of an encoder (E)
+    Get the scale of an encoder (E).
+This determines how updates are discretized; a higher scale means a higher discretization resolution at the cost of range.

     :param l: (int32) index of the layer
-    :rtype: (float32) elr
+    :rtype: (float32) scale

-.. function:: Hierarchy.setERLR(self, l, rlr)
+.. function:: Hierarchy.setELR(self, l, lr)

-    Set the reconstruction learning rate of an encoder (E)
+    Set the learning rate of an encoder (E)

     :param l: (int32) index of the layer
-    :param rlr: (float32) value to set
+    :param lr: (float32) value to set

-.. function:: Hierarchy.getERLR(self, l)
+.. function:: Hierarchy.getELR(self, l)

-    Get the reconstruction learning rate of an encoder (E)
+    Get the learning rate of an encoder (E)

     :param l: (int32) index of the layer
+    :rtype: (float32) lr

+.. function:: Hierarchy.setDScale(self, l, scale)

+    Set the learning rate of a decoder (D).
+This determines how updates are discretized; a higher scale means a higher discretization resolution at the cost of range.

+    :param l: (int32) index of the layer
+    :param scale: (float32) value to set

+.. function:: Hierarchy.getDLR(self, l)

+    Get the learning rate of a decoder (D).
+This determines how updates are discretized; a higher scale means a higher discretization resolution at the cost of range.

+    :param l: (int32) index of the layer
-    :rtype: (float32) rlr
+    :rtype: (float32) scale

 .. function:: Hierarchy.setDLR(self, l, lr)